brilliantlabsAR/docs/micropython/micropython.md

 ---

 Under the hood, the update `.zip` file is obtained from the [releases page](https://github.com/brilliantlabsAR/monocle-micropython/releases) of the *monocle-micropython* repository.
 After that Monocle is rebooted into device firmware update (DFU) mode where the Nordic DFU service handles the transfer of the file data.
-To read how the DFU mechanim works, you can check the Nordic documentation [here](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.1.0/lib_dfu_transport_ble.html).
+To read how the DFU mechanism works, you can check the Nordic documentation [here](https://infocenter.nordicsemi.com/topic/sdk_nrf5_v17.1.0/lib_dfu_transport_ble.html).

 For testing everything Bluetooth related, try our the nRF Connect App, for [desktop](https://www.nordicsemi.com/Products/Development-tools/nrf-connect-for-desktop), [Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en&gl=US), or [iOS](https://apps.apple.com/se/app/nrf-connect-for-mobile/id1054362403).